The Serpent Prince: The Snakeskin

+A small snake from the mud

 Hungarian linguist Antal Hoger collected the tale A sárig kicsi kígyó ("A small snake from the mud"), a poor couple does not have any children.
 One morning, the wife tells her husband about a dream she had: in her dream, an old man says they have to stand outside the house and get the first animal that passes by them as their son.
 The man stays outside and takes a small snake as their son.
 One day, the snake tells their parents he wants a bride, and says he wants the king's daughter as his wife.
 The snake's father goes to the king and make a bid for his daughter.
 The king agrees, but orders three tasks before he allows the marriage: first, he wants three golden apples from the garden of Tündér Ilona (Fairy Ilona); next, to build a palace in place of their poor hut; and finally to connect both palaces with a golden bridge and a golden chain, with golden birds singing alongside it.
 The snake fulfills all tasks and weds the princess, who cries over her marriage with the snake.
 However, on the wedding night, the snake slithers to the princess's room and takes off the snakeskin, becoming a man.
 He explains his father cursed him to wear a snakeskin for seven years, seven months and seven days, and that the secret must stay between them.
 The next morning, the princess tells her mother that her snake husband is a man.
 The queen orders an old maidservant to hide in the couple's room at night and steal the snakeskin.
 The maidservant obeys the queen's orders.
 The prince awakens the next day and sees that the snakeskin is nowhere to be seen.
 He tells his wife they need to separate, ties a golden ring around her belly, and tells her to go to his kingdom, stand outside his window and shout at him for seven days and seven nights - the remaining time of his curse.
 The princess follows him to his father's kingdom, stays under his window and shouts for him to come take off the golden ring around her belly.
 The curse is lifted and the princess and prince live happily.